bizreach/aws-s3-scala/README.md

 ```

 Major methods are implemented in this mock, however some methods are not implemented.
-They throw `NotImplementedError` if invoked.
+These methods throw `NotImplementedError` if invoked.